 How To Use Flex Scan Conditions

 A Flex Condition, as the name implies, is a flexible condition that combines multiple criteria.
 Simply pick a time span in which you want the multiple criteria to occur, and the Flex Condition will filter stocks to those for which the criteria is true.
 The criteria can be random or required to happen in order.
 The key is they have to occur within the time span selected.
 Flex condition can also be combined with other standard conditions within a condition set.
 They also can be applied in any timeframe and to any WatchList.
-Flex conditions can be used in Sorts, Scans, Reports, Alerts and even Order tickets--anywhere conditions are used.
-Below is a scan example of a Flex Condition looking for a "W" shape in Stochastics during a 30-bar period.
-This article will walk through the steps for creating this sample scan.
+Flex conditions can be used in Sorts, Filters, Data Grids, Alerts--anywhere conditions are used.
+Below is an example of a Flex Condition looking for a "W" shape in Stochastics during a 30-bar period.
+This article will walk through the steps for creating this sample filter.
 (Stochastics is only an example, any indicators can be used in Flex Conditions.)

 *Gold or Platinum service levels required